-As I’m sadly nearing the end of my time at Umbrella and looking forward to my senior year of college, I wanted to write down some of the interesting things I’ve learned this summer.
+As I’m sadly nearing the end of my time at Umbrella and looking forward to what’s next, I wanted to write down some of the interesting things I’ve learned.

 I originally joined with one personal mission: add as much info as possible to my understanding of what I want to do with my life.
 The role was for a wear-every-hat gap-filler.
 And I really liked the team — I could see myself fitting in well with the culture.
 To be honest, I wasn’t in love with the problem space at the time, but it was new and mildly intriguing.